amazon-science/nl2sql-omop-cdm/README.md

 ### Data Preparation
 Before you start model training, you need to have the data splits (train/validation/test) ready in CSV format.
 Each split has at least two columns (`unfolded_questions` for the input questions and `query` for the model's output query template.

 ### Model Training
 To fine-tune the WikiSQL pretrained T5 model, you first need to update the model configuration file `t5_config.py`.
 Especially, you need to specify the input `data_dir` and `output_dir` for input data and model output directory respectively.
+At least, you need update the following:
+* model path
+* database schema name
+* Redshift database information (e.g., endpoint, database name, etc.)

 Once you update the config file, run the following command to fine-tune the T5 model:

 ```bash
 $ /bin/bash python t5_training.py
 ```

+Note: As the T5 model is big, you will need GPU instances for training.

 ### Model Inference